iotrac/mqtt-lua/README.md

       -p,--port   (default 1883)       MQTT server port number
       <host>      (default localhost)  MQTT server hostname

-#### mqtt\_publish: Publish a single message to a specified topic
+#### mqtt_publish: Publish a single message to a specified topic

-This command publishes a single message and then exits.
+This command publishes a single 'retained' message and then exits.

-      example/mqtt_publish -d -t test/1 -m "Test message"
+      example/mqtt_publish -d -t -r test/1 -m "Test message"

 Only the _--topic_ and _--message_ parameters are required.